sara-nl/swiftdocs/source/Pages/Clients/curl.rst

     curl -i -X PUT -H "X-Auth-Token: <token>" <storage url>/mycontainer_versions

-Then create a container for the latest version of the objects:
+Then create a container for the latest version of the objects and tell SWIFT where to store the older versions of the object:

 .. code-block:: console

     curl -i -X PUT -H "X-Auth-Token: <token>" -H "X-Versions-Location: mycontainer_versions" <storage url>/mycontainer

-If you upload an object to a container and after that upload a newer version of an object to the same container.
+If you upload an object to a container and after that, upload a newer version of an object to the same container.
 The older version of the object is placed an a separate container.
 In this case that container would be **maersk_versions** under a name like:

 .. code-block:: console